Optimizing accuracy and diversity: a multi-task approach to forecast combinations: Meta-learner: forecast combination and selection tasks

-where $\mathbf{x}$ is an $M$ dimensional vector representing the relative importance of each method, $\mathbf{1}_M$ is the vector of all ones of size $M$, $\mathbf{Q}^i$ is an $M \times M$ symmetric positive semidefinite matrix, which represents the redundancy among the forecasting methods, and $\mathbf{c}^i$ is an $M$ dimensional vector of non-negative values, which represents the accuracy of each forecasting methods for the time series $i \in \{1, \dots, N\}$.
-The diversity extraction procedure is based on the correlation between forecasting methods.
-More precisely, the pairwise forecast diversity among the $M$ methods is evaluated using the Pearson correlation coefficient of the individual methods among their forecasting errors ${\mathbf{E}}^i$ and stored in the matrix $\mathbf{Q}^i$.
-The components of the relevance term $\mathbf{c}^i$ are computed as the opposite of $\textrm{sOWA}_i$ and scaled between 0 and 1.
-The scalar quantity $\alpha \in [0, 1]$ represents the relative importance of non-redundancy amongst the methods and their relevance.
-Our choice of $\alpha$ aims to achieve equilibrium between the quadratic and linear terms in the objective function.
-This balance is reached when $\alpha$ satisfies the equation $(1-\alpha)\bar{q} = \alpha \bar{c}$, where $\bar{q}$ is the mean value of the elements of the matrix $\mathbf{Q}^i$ and $\bar{c}$ is the mean value of the elements of vector $\mathbf{c}^i$.
-Problem \eqref{prob:selection} is convex since the correlation matrix $\mathbf{Q}^i$ is positive semidefinite.
-By solving an optimization problem for each time series, we can identify a subset of accurate and diverse forecasting methods that can be combined to produce high-quality forecasts for that series.
-The label vector $\mathbf{o}^i \in \{0, 1\}^M$ for the $i$-th time series is then constructed from the optimal solution $\mathbf{x}^\star$ as follows:
+where {$\mathbf{v}$} is an $M$ dimensional vector representing the relative importance of each method, $\mathbf{Q}^i$ is an $M \times M$ symmetric positive semidefinite matrix that captures the pairwise similarities among the forecasting methods, {with higher values indicating greater similarity and lower values indicating greater diversity}, and $\mathbf{c}^i$ is an $M$ dimensional vector representing the accuracy of each forecasting methods for the time series $i \in \{1, \dots, N\}$. {Thus, Problem \eqref{prob:selection} aims at minimizing the similarity among the methods (quadratic term) while maximizing their accuracy (linear term)}.
+The scalar quantity $\alpha^i \in [0, 1]$ controls the trade-off between similarity and accuracy. {To balance the quadratic and linear terms in the objective function, we set $\alpha^i = \frac{\bar{q}^i}{\bar{q}^i + \bar{c}^i}$, which satisfies the condition $(1-\alpha^i)\bar{q}^i = \alpha^i \bar{c}^i$ and ensures that the two terms contribute equally on average.
+Here, $\bar{q}^i$ is the mean value of the elements of the matrix $\mathbf{Q}^i$ and $\bar{c}^i$ is the mean value of the elements of vector $\mathbf{c}^i$.
+This results in a data-driven and series-specific choice of $\alpha^i$.} {If the forecasting methods exhibit high diversity, that is, they have low similarity with each other relative to their accuracy ($\bar{c}^i >\!\!> \bar{q}^i$), then the linear term in \eqref{prob:selection} can dominate the quadratic one.
+Thus, this choice of $\alpha^i$ reduces this dominance by making $\alpha^i$ small.
+On the other hand, if the forecasting methods have high similarity relative to their accuracy ($\bar{q}^i >\!\!> \bar{c}^i$), the quadratic term in \eqref{prob:selection} can dominate the linear one.
+In this case, our choice of $\alpha^i$ makes it larger and thus the objective function becomes more balanced.
+Details on how $\mathbf{Q}^i$ and $\mathbf{c}^i$ are computed are reported in Section \ref{sec:meta-data-generation}.} Problem \eqref{prob:selection} is convex since the correlation matrix $\mathbf{Q}^i$ is positive semidefinite.
+By solving this optimization problem for each time series, we identify a set of forecasting methods characterized by a favorable trade-off between accuracy and diversity, which is used to provide supervision to the classification subnetwork.
+The {ground-truth (i.e., the classification labels)} $\mathbf{o}^i \in \{0, 1\}^M$ for the $i$-th time series is then constructed from the optimal solution $\mathbf{v}^\star$ as follows: